menouarazib/InformationRetrievalInNLP/README.md

 for p in keywords_positions:
     events.append(time_series.index[p])
 ```

+# Keyword Extraction & Part of Speech Tagging
+For this evaluation, we have selected a set of 20 reference keywords associated with Autism and Anarchism texts.
+Additionally, the list of ground true tags (here we choose only adjectives) has been obtained using the Natural Language Toolkit library [[5]](#5) on these texts.

 As a result, for each of these texts, we create two cases: one for keyword extraction (Autism (Keys) and Anarchism (Keys)) and another for finding adjectives (Autism (POS) and Anarchism (POS)), as outlined in “TABLE.
 I”.